linux-system-roles/tox-lsr/README.md

 `--debug --log-file /path/to/testN.log ...`

 Only the following `runqemu` arguments are supported in batch files:
-`--log-file`, `--artifacts`, `--setup-yml`, `--tests-dir`, and `--debug` (only on last line).
+`--log-file`, `--artifacts`, `--setup-yml`, `--tests-dir`, `--cleanup-yml`, and `--debug` (only on last line).
 In addition, there is an argument used only in batch files - `--batch-id` - which you can use as an identifier to correlate lines in your batch file with the corresponding line in your batch report file.
 You can use many/most `ansible-playbook` arguments.
 Arguments passed in on the `runqemu` command line will be the default values.
 Specifying arguments in the batch file will override the `runqemu` command line arguments.
 NOTE: With batch file, you can use `runqemu` without providing any playbooks on the command line.
 However, if you want to provide Ansible arguments on the `runqemu` command line, you will need to add `--` to the end of the `runqemu` command line, because `runqemu` cannot tell the difference between an Ansible argument and a playbook.
 Also, it is recommended to put any Ansible arguments *after* any `runqemu` arguments.
 Example:
 ```
 runqemu.py --log-level info --batch-file batch.txt --batch-report report.txt \